Guardian 16″ – Original

 Coaster Brake Free

-For those kids who are already comfortable riding a pedal bike without training wheels, they only need to be able to touch the ground with their tippy toes.
-As a result, experienced riders only need to have an inseam of at least 16.5″ to ride the 16″ Guardian bikes.
+For those kids who are already comfortable riding a pedal bike without training wheels, if they have an inseam of at least 16.5″ they can fit on a 16″ Guardian.
+Experienced riders only need to be able to touch the ground with their tippy-toes as they are comfortable starting and stopping a bike without using both of their feet.

 In addition to providing slightly more cushioning and traction, Guardian has found that kids prefer the look of the wider tires.
 Based on our experience, however, for the average everyday rider (not all-terrain riders), the width of a child’s tires makes very little difference in the bike’s performance.